 Device SHALL persist the main power OFF event until it is successfully sent to server.

-Device SHALL be able to send main power OFF event as SEM to AWS server with timestamp at real time on pre-configured topic.
+Device SHALL be able to send main 41*8885 event as SEM to AWS server with timestamp at real time on pre-configured topic.

 Device SHALL consider battery charge level below 30% capacity as a system event ID 4.